imclaren/calmcache/README.md

 		return err
 	}
 	if !OK {
-		log.Fatal(fmt.Errorf("key already contains a value - delete the key first if you want to overwrite the value")) }
+		return fmt.Errorf("key already contains a value - delete the key first if you want to overwrite the value") }

 	// Get